avengers-p7/Avengers_P7_Documents/VCS/Design/Conclusion(Mono+Micro repo).md

 ## Purpose
 ***
 ## Introduction
 In this document, we explore the choice between Mono Repo and Micro Repo for version control by defining and comparing them.
-We have also stated the points through which we should choose the right approach.
+We have also stated the points through which we should choose the right approach according to our requirement/ use case.
 ### Mono Repo
   A monorepo stores all your application and microservice code in a single source code repository like Git.
 A mono repo with unified and automated build and deploy pipelines can mitigate many development issues. (https://github.com/avengers-p7/Documentation/blob/main/VCS/Design/MonoRepo.md)